 - Organizations should view technology as a value-add strategic instrument to transform the business from the ‘As-Is’ – ‘To-Be’ state with supporting performance metrics.

-- Organizations should provide clear and specific policies, goals, and strategies to business and technology employees.
+- Organizations should provide clear and specific policies, goals, and strategies for business and technology employees.
 This condition should create the holistic amalgamation of both entities to achieve a common goal.

 - Organizations must create a vibrant and inclusive company culture.
-There must not only be informational unity, but a company as whole.
+There must not only be informational unity but a company as a whole.

 Corporate Strategic Misalignment